 All of these challenges together constitute a social injustice, but also an economic threat as we deprive our country of considerable and diverse talent.

 In response to some of these challenges, our education system is currently undergoing extensive and widespread reform, the full effects of which will not be felt for some time.
 In the meantime, there is work to do and so the CSJ has established a permanent Education Unit within its policy team.
-Its projects to date include:
+Its recent projects include: